History

 Q. What kind of shops and services will go into the village?

 A. The Phelps family set out to bring the community great tenants that meet the residents’ needs.
 In the community-wide poll taken in 2002, residents said their number one need was for a full-service, family style market.
 So, the shopping village has a market as its anchor.
-Ten smaller village-style buildings could include a post office, pet store, sporting goods, hardware store, a drug store, copy shop, coffee shop, dry cleaner, retail shops and restaurants.
+Other tenants are likely to include a post office, pet store, sporting goods, hardware store, a drug store, copy shop, coffee shop, dry cleaner, retail shops and restaurants.
 The Phelps hired an economist to study the economic feasibility and sustainability of the village.
 The firm found that the village design and size was ideal for attracting and keeping quality tenants.

 Q. Will the project hurt groundwater supplies?

 A. We all share a concern over groundwater supply in the Toro Area.
-The proposed Hybrid LEED plan would actually benefit groundwater supply.
+The reduced-size, approved Corral Village project would actually benefit groundwater supply.
 How is that possible?
 Today, rainfall that hits the vacant site mostly runs off as stormwater and flows away in creeks toward the Pacific Ocean.
 Just .9 acre feet a year percolates down through the site to recharge the groundwater supply.
-The proposed project incorporates a rainwater harvesting and recharge system, that collects, retains and recharges rainwater tenfold, or 10.9 acre feet a year.
-And, by installing LEED water conservation measures and xeriscape landscaping, the project’s water usage drops to 7.5 acre feet a year.
-The result is a net benefit of 3.4 acre feet a year for the local groundwater basin.
+The proposed project incorporates a rainwater harvesting and recharge system, that collects, retains and recharges rainwater tenfold, or 9.53 acre feet a year.
+And, by installing LEED water conservation measures and xeriscape landscaping, the project’s water usage drops to 5.83 acre feet a year.
+The result is a net benefit of 3.7 acre feet a year for the local groundwater basin.

 Q. Will the village make traffic on Highway 68 worse?